ayubaahmed/Metasploit-SMB-PsExec-CTF/README.md

-# Metasploit SMB PsExec CTF Lab Walkthrough
+# Metasploit: Meterpreter – SMB Exploitation & Credential Analysis Walkthrough

 This repository contains a complete walkthrough of a Capture The Flag (CTF) lab using the Metasploit Framework to simulate an SMB compromise and perform post-exploitation with Meterpreter.
 The walkthrough includes step-by-step explanations, commands, and screenshots as evidence.